cpouchon/ORTHOSKIM/README.md

 ```

-By default, OrthoSkim is supplied with sequences for plants containing the BUSCO plant set ([viridiplantaeae_odb10](https://busco-archive.ezlab.org/v3/datasets/prerelease/viridiplantae_odb10.tar.gz)), 353 UCE designed for angiosperms ([Johnson et al., 2018](https://doi.org/10.5061/dryad.s3h9r6j)) and a subset of annotations for chloroplast, mitochondrion and nucrdna genomes (in *data/* directory).
-More annotations can be downloaded as shown in the *4.2 OrthoSkim tutorials* section.
+By default, ORTHOSKIM is supplied with sequences for plants containing the BUSCO plant set ([viridiplantaeae_odb10](https://busco-archive.ezlab.org/v3/datasets/prerelease/viridiplantae_odb10.tar.gz)), 353 UCE designed for angiosperms ([Johnson et al., 2018](https://doi.org/10.5061/dryad.s3h9r6j)) and a subset of annotations for chloroplast, mitochondrion and nucrdna genomes (in *data/* directory).
+More annotations can be downloaded as shown in the *4.2 ORTHOSKIM tutorials* section.
 Users can easily adapted the files for other models by respecting the recommendations (see documentation).